 Cooperation sometimes depends on my proximity

 I also figured out that one son needed me next to him for everything he did, even though he didn’t need my help.
 He just wanted me near him and got upset if I went off to do something else.
-My other son bristled at me sitting with him and preferred to work alone, away from all his siblings.
+Conversely, my other son bristled at me sitting with him and preferred to work alone, away from all his siblings.

 Before doing this evaluation process, I just reacted.
 I got upset because I thought they weren’t cooperating.
 “Why aren’t you doing your work?”
 I said.
 Well, the older boy wouldn’t work because he was grouped with his sister and they just goofed off.
-He needed to be alone.
+So, he needed to be alone.
 The younger boy couldn’t work alone, so I couldn’t leave him to do his work while I did something else (even though all I did was sit there.
 He didn’t need help).